We just launched HRIS Sync, automate employee benefits management ⚡️

 • Someone else contributes to their pension.

-Manage UK Workplace Pensions Easily with Yonder
+Manage UK Workplace Pensions Easily with Kota

 Offering a workplace pension scheme isn't just a legal obligation but a strategic move that can benefit companies.

-Try Yonder!
+Try Kota!

-Yonder is a digital pension app that simplifies retirement benefits management in the UK.
+Kota is a digital pension app that simplifies retirement benefits management in the UK.

-We work with Smart Pension, a reputable pension provider in the UK, to help companies set up and manage pensions compliantly — regardless of where your company is based or if you even have a bank account in the UK.
+We work with Smart Pension, a reputed pension provider in the UK, to help companies set up and manage pensions compliantly — regardless of where your company is based or if you even have a bank account in the UK.

-With Yonder, you can:
+With Kota, you can:

 • Enrol your UK-based employees in a workplace pension scheme in minutes.